Our number two on day number two of our fill-in adventure together.

 And I don't know how to magically wave a wand and enlighten people who are Neanderthals in certain ways.

-But uh once you stick somebody in sensitivity training, let's say someone is revealed that let's say some guy doesn't like black people or doesn't like Hispanics or doesn't like Jews or doesn't like women or doesn't like Christians or doesn't like whatever.
+But once you stick somebody in sensitivity training, let's say someone has revealed that, let's say, some guy doesn't like black people or doesn't like Hispanics or doesn't like Jews or doesn't like women or doesn't like Christians or doesn't like whatever.

 The first group they're going to blame is the group they don't like in the first place.

-Yeah, here's what happens when somebody dares to speak up against fill in the blank.
+Yeah, here's what happens when somebody dares to speak up against.

-And they're only going to resent them wars.
+And they're only going to resent them worse.

 Anyway.